Skip to Main Content

 U.S. Immigration and Customs Enforcement: ICE Statistics

-This federal agency provides data on administrative arrests, criminal arrests, and removals.
+This federal agency maintains an archive of data on administrative arrests, criminal arrests, and removals.

 American Immigration Council: Immigration and Crime